HouSiyuan2001/SIDM_Lensing_Model/Readme.md

 If you use this model in your research, please cite it appropriately.
 You may use the following citation format:

 [1] S. Hou, D. Yang, N. Li, and G. Li, A Universal Analytic Model for Gravitational Lensing by Self-Interacting Dark Matter Halos, arXiv:25???.?????.
-[2] D. Yang, Exploring Self-Interacting Dark Matter Halos with Diverse Baryonic Distributions: A Parametric Approach, arXiv:2405.03787.
-[3] D. Yang, E. O. Nadler, H.-B. Yu, and Y.-M. Zhong, A Parametric Model for Self-Interacting Dark Matter Halos, J. Cosmol.
+[2] D. Yang, E. O. Nadler, H.-B. Yu, and Y.-M. Zhong, A Parametric Model for Self-Interacting Dark Matter Halos, J. Cosmol.
 Astropart.
 Phys.
 2024, 032 (2024).
-[4] D. Yang and H.-B. Yu, Self-Interacting Dark Matter and Small-Scale Gravitational Lenses in Galaxy Clusters, Phys.
-Rev. D 104, 103031 (2021).